madihanazir/students-api/README.md

-# Students API
+📚 Students API
 A simple RESTful API to manage students using SQLite as the database.
-This project implements basic CRUD operations (Create, Read, Update, Delete) along with additional HTTP methods like `HEAD` to check if a student exists.
+This project implements basic CRUD operations (Create, Read, Update, Delete) along with additional HTTP methods like HEAD to check if a student exists.

-# 📂 Project Structure
+📂 Project Structure
-pgsql
+bash
 Copy
 Edit
 students-api/